The Nym Provider Nodes were built in the Installation section. If you haven’t yet built the Nym Mixnet and want to run the code, go there first.

 If you’re implementing a Tor-like web proxy, for instance, you might implement a provider that makes web requests and then returns a stream of Sphinx packets back to the original requester address.
 The original requester could then pull responses from the provider node.

-Or if you are implementing cryptocurrency anonymization, you would build a provider that decrypts packets containing incoming transaction and shoots them at your blockchain of choice.
+Or if you are implementing cryptocurrency anonymization, you would build a provider that decrypts packets containing incoming transactions and shoots them at your blockchain of choice.

-run command runs the store-and-forward provider.
-You need to supply two parameters:
+init command sets up the store-and-forward provider.
+You must supply 3 parameters: